SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 ### Version Negotiation

 To support protocol evolution, implementations MAY include version negotiation in the initial handshake.
 All parties MUST agree on the protocol version before proceeding.

 ## Quantum Resistance

 This protocol is NOT quantum-resistant.
 The discrete logarithm problem can be solved efficiently by quantum computers using Shor's algorithm.
 Organizations requiring long-term security should consider post-quantum alternatives.
+However, user privacy is preserved even in the presence of a cryptographically relevant quantum computer.

 # IANA Considerations